Fellows Program

 Law Library Fellows Program

-Since 2000, the Law Library Fellows program has been training leaders in law librarianship.
-The Arizona Law Library Fellows program is a one-of-a-kind program where students have the opportunity to gain hands-on experience in all aspects of academic law librarianship by working 20 hours per week in the law library alongside seasoned colleagues.
+Since 2000, the Arizona Law Library Fellows Program has been training leaders in law librarianship.
+The Fellows Program is a one-of-a-kind program where students have the opportunity to gain hands-on experience in all aspects of academic law librarianship by working 20 hours per week in the Daniel F. Cracchiolo Law Library alongside seasoned colleagues.
 With Graduate Assistant wages and tuition remission for two years, our goal is to give our Fellows a highly-tailored experience without taking on additional debt to earn their master’s in library and information science.
 Our graduates are superbly prepared to begin their new careers and immediately contribute to their institutions and our profession.

 What is Law Librarianship?